swimos/swim/swim-system-js/swim-core-js/README.md

 - [**`@swim/unit`**](@swim/unit) –
   specializable unit testing framework.
 - [**`@swim/collections`**](@swim/collections) –
-  B-trees and S-trees (sequence trees).
+  immutable, structure sharing collections, including B-trees and S-trees (sequence trees).
 - [**`@swim/structure`**](@swim/structure) –
   generic structured data model, with support for selectors, expressions, and lambda functions.
 Used as a common abstract syntax tree for Recon, JSON, XML, and other data languages.
 - [**`@swim/streamlet`**](@swim/streamlet) –
-  stateful, streaming component model.
+  stateful, streaming component model for application componets that continuously consume input state from streaming inlets, and continuously produce output state on streaming outlets.
 - [**`@swim/dataflow`**](@swim/dataflow) –
   compiler from `@swim/structure` expressions to live-updated data models.
 - [**`@swim/recon`**](@swim/recon) –
-  codec for parsing/writing Recon strings to/from `@swim/structure` data models.
+  bject notation with attributes, like if JSON and XML had a baby.
 - [**`@swim/math`**](@swim/math) –
   mathematical and geometric structures and operators.
 - [**`@swim/time`**](@swim/time) –
-  date-time, time zone, and time inteval data types, parsers, and formatters.
+  date-time, time zone, and time interval data types, with `strptime`/`strftime`-style parsers and formatters.
 - [**`@swim/uri`**](@swim/uri) –
-  codec for parsing/writing URI strings to/from structured URI data types.
+  rich object model for working with Uniform Resource Identifiers and URI subcomponents, including an efficient and safe codec for parsing and writing compliant URI strings.

 Swim Core has no external dependencies.